bladeacer/ObsiThemeRef/README.md

 # Obsidian Theme Reference
 ## Foreword
 Welcome to Obsidian Theme Reference (or OTR for short).
 This reference document will (hopefully) contain information about all current [Obsidian](https://obsidian.md) themes in the community store.
-It hopes to be useful for those looking to try out new Obsidian themes, but will not go into too much detail for each theme.
+It hopes to be useful for those looking to try out new Obsidian themes, but will not go into too much detail for each theme (like `tldr pages`).
 The themes are listed in alphabetical order.

 ## FAQ
 Here are some frequently asked questions.